+- Consider whether the user should be allowed access to the scheduler.
 Remember that commands run by the scheduler are run with the permissions of the scheduler account.

 - Add to user to the ‘Administrators’ group on the workstation.
 On a server the user should be added to either ‘Domain Administrators’ or ‘Server Operators’.